eddycolloton/Documentation_INPT/index.md

 With this information filled in, the conservator saves the csv as `input.csv`

 The attached external hard drive contains several files that are not artwork, an exhibition copy that is not in a directory, and the preservation copy, the dpx sequence, which is stored in a directory by itself.
 The conservator chooses to prioritize moving the preservation copy.
-They choose to select an individual directory.
+They choose to select an individual directory to move to the staging directory.

 Because the conservator is only moving a directory full of dpx files, they do not choose to run all of the metadata tools.